LAPKB/pharmsol/README.md

     },
     (2, 1),
 );
+let op = analytical.simulate_subject(&subject, &vec![0.3, 0.5, 0.1, 70.0]);
+println!("{op:#?}");
 ```

 ## Supported analytical models

 We are working to support all the standard analytical models.

 - [x] One-compartment with IV infusion
 - [x] One-compartment with IV infusion and oral absorption
 - [x] Two-compartment with IV infusion
 - [x] Two-compartment with IV infusion and oral absorption
 - [ ] Three-compartmental models